 Up to three winners may be selected.
 Winners will be invited to participate in a paid two-month, full-time internship program at the O’Neill Institute in Washington, D.C.
-The Global Center for Legal Innovation on Food Environments will cover the cost of one economy single airfare to and from Washington, D.C. for the selected winner(s).
+The Global Center will cover the cost of one economy single airfare to and from Washington, D.C. for the selected winner(s).
 Winning papers will also be presented at Georgetown University Law Center and may be selected for publication on the website of the O’Neill Institute for National and Global Health Law.

 Frequently Asked Questions